Embracing Mindfulness: A Path to a Healthier Digital Lifestyle

 Understanding the Impact of Excessive Screen Time

 Studies show that excessive screen time can lead to various problems, including decreased productivity, mental fatigue, and even feelings of loneliness.
-For instance, according to the American Psychological Association, screen time exceeding 2 to 3 hours daily is linked to higher levels of anxiety, especially among teenagers.
+According to the American Psychological Association, screen time exceeding 2 to 3 hours daily is linked to higher levels of anxiety, especially among teenagers.
 Additionally, the blue light from screens can interrupt sleep patterns, leaving us more tired.

 Recognizing how long we spend on devices and the type of content we consume is a crucial first step towards managing our screen time.
 Practicing mindfulness helps us identify these habits and the emotions associated with our device use.
 This awareness allows for more intentional choices regarding technology interactions.